 Weapons and Customization: Cuphead is a Run and Gun platformer which revolves around shooting enemies whilst navigating over various platforms to dodge enemy projectiles and environmental hazards.
 As your progress through the game the enemy types and amount of enemies you face increase, this is notable on the Run and Gun levels which require you to move from point A to point B. Due to this there are many scenarios in which certain weapons or super skills are more advantageous to use over others.

-For example, when you start the game you have access to the “Peashooter” which is your typical weapon: high attack range and average damage.
+For example, when you start the online game you have access to the “Peashooter” which is your typical weapon: high attack range and average damage, find out our best top casino games on Sheringhamtesco.co.uk.
 Whilst this is sufficient initially in the horizontal based Run and Gun levels, you’re quick to come across a vertical based Run and gun level, due to this enemies are in close quarters requiring the player to get up close and personal.
 Luckily there’s another weapon which can be purchased which will do the job nicely: “The Spread”.
 The Spread acts as a shotgun, high damage in a close proximity to the player but it has extremely short range.
 This weapon alone allows you to navigate through this vertical section with relative ease.
 Cuphead is littered with these sorts of challenges, in which the player has to choose the correct combination of starting weapons, equipable supers, and charms which provide a passive bonus to the player.
 The combination of these 3 factors enhance the game-play experience as certain combinations allow bosses to be defeated with relative ease with one load-out.
 Cuphead’s customization is definitely a good thing as it adds replayability and encourages experimentation of the weapons and utilities provided.
 Furthermore, it allows for a more personalized gaming experience as you don’t have to adhere to one play-style.

 Signposting & Choreography of Bosses: Cuphead is a game which does not hold the player’s hand.
 After the introductory tutorial, the player is free to venture to the numerous areas initially available.
 A majority of the levels available are boss battles.
 Whilst a normal game would usually involve memorization to identify the bosses patterns and weak points, Cuphead excellently demonstrates how to execute a boss fight in a fair and just manner despite never fighting the boss before.
 The bosses in the game make very distinct noises and often have exaggerated expressions when they are about to attack, dropping a hint to new time players to brace themselves for what is to come.
 Many bosses which contain environmental hazards are also foreshadowed greatly.
 A good example is in the second isle, where you a face a clown boss at a carnival.
 During the second phase of the boss fight a roller coaster will speed on screen from the right-hand side.
 Whilst the appearance of this hazard does come on-screen slow enough to give the player the opportunity to react, if the player was paying attention you would be able to see the roller coaster in the background a few seconds earlier as it travels off-screen and reappears in the foreground.
 These slight touches elevate Cuphead’s game-play by removing artificial difficulty and gives the more astute players an upper-hand for noticing small details.